 So, when will our backyard chicken start laying eggs?
 It should be between 16 to 24 weeks.
 However, there are cases when your laying hens simply won’t lay eggs even after 30 weeks.

 Maintaining healthy fiber-rich and high enough protein in chicken food is very important in encouraging healthy egg production.
 Also, make sure to maintain enough duration with the light stimulation of at least 17 hours after the hen is 25 weeks old.

 While there is a lot to like about raising chickens in your backyard, egg production is the main highlight here.
-With enough patience and careful treatment, you can have a steady egg supply for the whole year with just three to six hens in your chicken coop.
+With enough patience and careful treatment, you can have a steady egg supply for the whole year with just three to six older hens in your chicken coop.
 Expect them to lay fewer eggs in their second year and in the winter months and as they get older.

 Below is a Pinterest friendly photo…. so you can pin it to your Chicken Board!!